 All around France, portraits of the country’s most famous man are being taken down.
 Statues are being removed and the streets and squares are being reconsidered, one by one.
 On Sept.
 17, the Socialist mayor of Paris, Anne Hidalgo, announced that a well-known park would be renamed.

 Until the revelations came to light, his life story was believed to be perfect.
 After joining the church as a teenager, he helped French Jews to escape to Switzerland during the Second World War.
 After escaping a Nazi prison, he joined the Free French forces in Algeria.
-After the war, he was awarded the Croix de Guerre and the Medal of the Resistance, and took a place in the National Assembly representing a Christian-Democrat party.
+After the war, he was awarded the Croix de Guerre and the Medal of the Resistance, and he took a place in the National Assembly representing a Christian-Democrat party.
 Already a national figure as a young man, in 1953 he found the calling that would define him.
 That winter was very hard, and homeless people were freezing to death in the streets.
 He had already become a radio personality by entering a game show to raise money for the homeless, so this time he went on the radio directly seeking relief for this specific group.
 The response from the public was huge.
-The appeal raised 500 million francs (about 12.5 million 2024 dollars).
+The appeal raised 500 million francs (about $12.5 million today).
 It turned out that this smiling and famous monk was the perfect fundraiser.
 A French Jerry Lewis.

 Until the revelations came to light, his life story was believed to be perfect.